 Make The Bread:

-• You will need 3/4 cup of active gluten free starter.
+- You will need ¾ cup sourdough starter.
 Make sure it is bubbling and at room temperature!
 If you refrigerate your starter, take it out of the refrigerator the night before you plan to make bread.
 I take a discard, feed it with gluten-free flour and water, and let it sit on the counter overnight.

-• Put the gluten-free flour and salt into a large non-metal mixing bowl and whisk together.
-Add the sourdough starter and filtered water.
+- Put the 2 cups gluten free flour blend and 1 teaspoon kosher salt into a large non-metal mixing bowl and whisk together.
+Add the sourdough starter and 1 cup water by feel.

-• Bake for another 20-30 minutes and test the bread with a probe-style thermometer.
-The bread should be between 200-210ยบ F in the center.
-Note: the bake time will vary depending on the size and depth of the pan you bake your bread in.ย
+- Bake for another 20-30 minutes and test the bread with a probe-style thermometer.
+The bread should be between 200-210º F in the center.
+Note: the bake time will vary depending on the size and depth of the pan you bake your bread in.

 Notes